Benchmark | Performance

 The Board of Trustees is majorly composed of independent directors, which allows them to provide an objective check on management.
 Three of the four Trustees are independent or not interested persons‚ meaning they have no significant relationship with the Commonwealth Funds advisor or underwriter.

 Prior to joining the Greater Houston Partnership, he founded and managed his own trading company after a seventeen-year career with Gulf Oil Corporation and Chevron.
 There he held a variety of positions with Gulf Oil Asia, Corporate Business Development, and Gulf Oil Trading Company, where he headed the company’s Strategic Planning and Business Development Department.
-Mr. Ewing was also a professor at the University of Maryland’s Far East Division in Japan where he taught in the Political Science and Economics Departments.
+Jack was also a professor at the University of Maryland’s Far East Division in Japan where he taught in the Political Science and Economics Departments.
 He has also served in a variety of positions in the U.S. Department of State, U.S. Information Agency, and the U.S. Senate.
-Mr. Ewing holds a Master’s in International Affairs from George Washington University and a Bachelor of Arts degree in English and History from the University of Mississippi.
+He holds a Master’s in International Affairs from George Washington University and a Bachelor of Arts degree in English and History from the University of Mississippi.

 After receiving his B.B.A. in Accounting from Texas A & M University in 1988, John worked as a senior staff auditor with Arthur Andersen & Co.
 While there, his clients included SEC regulated, publicly traded companies and small start-up businesses primarily in the telecommunications, regulated utilities and high-tech industries.
 He subsequently received his J.D., magna cum laude, from Texas Tech University.

-Mr. Akard is a member of the State Bar of Texas and its Bankruptcy and Real Estate, Probate & Trust Sections, the Houston Bar Association (“HBA”), and its Estate Planning and Probate and Bankruptcy Sections, the American Association of Attorney-Certified Public Accountants (“AAA-CPA”), the Houston Estate and Financial Forum, the Texas Society of CPAs and the Houston Sigma Chi Alumni Chapter.
-Mr. Akard is a past President and Director of the AAA-CPA and is a member of the Vestry of St. Mary’s Episcopal Church in Cypress, Texas.
-He also previously served as President of the Texas Chapter and Director at Large for AAA-CPA, President and Treasurer of the Aggie Sigma Chi House Corporation (a non-profit corporation), Chair of the HBA Law Library Committee, and President of the Dallas Sigma Chi Alumni Chapter.
+John is a member of the State Bar of Texas and its Bankruptcy and Real Estate, Probate & Trust Sections, the Houston Bar Association (“HBA”), and its Estate Planning and Probate and Bankruptcy Sections, the American Association of Attorney-Certified Public Accountants (“AAA-CPA”), the Houston Estate and Financial Forum, the Texas Society of CPAs and the Houston Sigma Chi Alumni Chapter.
+He currently serves as Treasurer and Director of the AAA-CPA and is Treasurer for St. Mary’s Episcopal Church Cypress, Texas.
+John also previously served as President of the Texas Chapter and Director at Large for AAA-CPA, President and Treasurer of the Aggie Sigma Chi House Corporation (a non-profit corporation), Chair of the HBA Law Library Committee and President of the Dallas Sigma Chi Alumni Chapter.

-Ms. Kelly served as Honorary Consul for New Zealand in Houston from 1995-2014.
-She has received a number of professional recognitions over the years for her work.
-Among them, she was presented with special certificates of merit from the government of Bolivia, the U.S. Department of State, the U.S. Secretary of Treasury, U.S. Secret Service, and several special merit awards for her work at Amoco.
-She has lectured widely and has been a guest on several television programs.
-She has also been featured in various articles in newspapers and magazines.
-Ms. Kelly holds a BA in History and European Studies from the University of Texas at Austin.
-She also studied at the University de Strasbourg, France.
+Kathleen has received a number of professional recognitions over the years for her work.
+Among them, she was has been presented with special certificates of merit from the government of Bolivia, the U.S. Department of State, the U.S. Secretary of Treasury, U.S. Secret Service and several special merit awards for her work at Amoco.
+She has lectured widely and has been a guest on a number of television programs.
+She has also been featured in a number of articles in newspapers (Houston Chronicle, Houston Business Journal) and magazines (Kiplinger’s Personal Finance Magazine, Greater Houston Partnership At Work).
+She appears in the 2001 edition of Who’s Who in the World.

 Robert W. Scharar